onefinestay/pylytics/docs/getting-started/timezone-support.rst

 This means that the only rows which will be inserted into the fact table are those which have a `dim_timezone` value corresponding to one of these timezones.

 When you need timezone support, a CRON job should be setup to call ``manage.py name_of_my_timezone_fact.py update`` every half hour.
-This means that no timezones will missed.
+This means that no timezones will be missed.